nicozez/Music/README.md

-# Music220A : Coding with Javascript, CSS, and ChucK
+# Music220A : Coding with JS, HTML, CSS, and mainly ChucK